 A statute of limitations is the time limit that a survivor or personal representative of the deceased person to bring a case of wrongful death to court.

-Typically, there is a two-year statute of limitations from the time of the person’s death.
+Typically, there is a two-year wrongful death statute of limitations from the time of the person’s death.

-If the claim is not filed in that two-year time limit, the possibility of bringing forth such a claim is almost always lost.
+If the claim is not filed within that two-year time limit, the possibility of bringing forth such a claim is almost always lost.

 There are, however, certain situations in which the two-year time limit clock stops running.
 If the wrongful death involves a criminal case that the court is dealing with, the time limit for the wrongful death case will be suspended until the criminal case has been completed.